30+ Windows 11 Services to Disable for Gaming Performance

 https://www.oo-software.com/en/shutup10

-3. Browse through the list of features and services that can be disabled and select the ones that you want to disable.
+3. Look through the list of features and services that can be turned off and choose the ones you want to disable.

-4. To apply recommended settings, click the “Actions” drop-down menu and select “Apply only recommended settings” (or other options that better suit your need).
-To undo changes, select “Undo all changes“.Improve Windows 11 Performance for Gaming
+4. To use recommended settings, click the “Actions” menu and select “Apply only recommended settings” (or another option that fits your needs).
+To undo changes, choose “Undo all changes“.Improve Windows 11 Performance for Gaming

 Using Optimizer

-Optimizer by hellzerg is another free tool that can help improve gaming performance on Windows 11.
-This tool optimizes your system’s settings and tweaks certain features to free up system resources and boost gaming performance.
+Optimizer by hellzerg is another free tool that you can use to tweak your system’s settings to free up resources and improve performance.

 1. Download and install Optimizer from its GitHub releases page.

-2. Launch the program and explore each tab.
+2. Start the program and check out each tab.

-3. Browse through the list of settings that can be optimized and select the ones that you want to apply.Optimize Windows 11 for Gaming Performance
+3. Go through the list of settings to be optimized and select the ones you want to apply.Optimize Windows 11 for Gaming Performance

 Nyau Wai Hoe